amateratsoo/amateratsoo/README.md

 Most known as Amaterasu (not really), I'm a web/mobile developer, my goal is to get better with each project.

-I'll use this account as a form of measure my progress and maturing in programming.
+I'll use this account as a way to measure my progress and maturing in programming.
 I'm looking forward to see what I can become 🕊.

 <br />